Skip to main content

 Examples and Activities

 When you have bad or stressful thoughts, positive self-talk is when you talk to yourself in a kind, helpful, and solution-focused way.
 It's not about "self-deception" that doesn't mean anything or saying things like "everything is perfect" without thinking.
 Real positive self-talk, on the other hand, is based on facts.
 It sees the problem but chooses to focus on how you can handle it, find a way out, or learn from it.
 Saying "I totally failed that presentation" is different from saying "Some parts of that presentation were shaky, but I did well in the Q&A and I know what to work on for next time."
+This balanced approach to self-talk is a powerful internal regulation technique, helping you navigate stress with clarity and self-compassion instead of criticism.

 How to Start Practicing Positive Self Talk Activities and Exercises